dimitri-yatsenko/datajoint-book/book/50-queries/003-datajoint-in-context.md

-# Queries in Context: A Comparison with Traditional Models
+# Queries in Context

+A Comparison with Traditional Models

 > **Note for Readers:** This chapter provides historical and theoretical context for DataJoint's design by comparing it with traditional relational databases, SQL, and the Entity-Relationship Model. **If you're primarily interested in learning how to use DataJoint**, you can skip this chapter and proceed directly to the practical query operator chapters.
 This material is intended for readers who want to understand:
 > - Why DataJoint makes certain design choices